1935-S Peace Dollar : A Collector’s Guide.

 The 1935-S Peace Dollar is a U.S. silver dollar, part of the Peace Dollar series minted between 1921 and 1935 to commemorate the end of World War I.

-The 1935-S Peace Dollar is composed of 90% silver and 10% copper, weighing 26.73 grams
+The 1935-S Peace Dollar is composed of 90% silver and 10% copper, weighing 26.73 grams.

 The 1935-S Peace Dollar had a mintage of 1,632,000 coins, making it one of the lower-mintage issues of the Peace Dollar series, adding to its rarity and desirability among collectors.